bangcorrupt/freetribe-docs/docs/cpu-architecture.md

 `freetribe/cpu/src/kernel/peripheral/per_*`

-The peripheral layer uses HAL functions to initialise and control CPU peripherals, such as UART or SPI.
+The peripheral layer uses CSL functions to initialise and control CPU peripherals, such as UART or SPI.
 Interrupt Service Routines may execute callback handlers, registered by the layer above.
 Peripheral drivers should be self-contained and deal with a single peripheral.
 An exception may be DMA transfers,